-Renowned for exceptional snorkelling, Blue Holes is located along the Red Bluff Road/George Grey Drive, just south of Kalbarri's town.
-The protected waters and rock pools make the Blue Holes a natural aquarium for marine life and safe for kids to splash about in.
+Blue Holes Beach is a fish habitat area located just south of Kalbarri, with protected waters and rock pools creating a natural aquarium for marine life and safe area for kids to splash about in.

 Walk along the pristine sandy beach and examine rock pools along the shore.
 Swim in the sheltered waters and laze about on the soft sand.
 Then settle back after a rewarding investigation of the Blue Holes to see the beautiful Western Australian sunset.